onur-oruc/thesis/demos/march-27/README.md

    >>>
     the BatteryNFT contract has a design flaw with module creation - it uses the same token ID space for both batteries and modules but tracks them with separate counters, causing conflicts when creating modules.
 A fix would involve using a separate ID space for modules (like starting at ID 1000 or using separate NFT contracts).
    >>>
+7. **Actual Data Hashing**
+   - Instead of using hardcoded hash values for demo purposes, implement a system where the hash of the value can actually be created on the fly (!)
+8. **Public vs Private Data**
+   - Storing the hash of the private data is fine, but we also need to store the public data on Arweave and attach it's transaction hash in the DataRegistry.
+Remember that the public data does not need to be encyrpted.
+It's plain data will be stored on Arweave and the hash and the transaction_if of the Arweave will be stored on-chain.

 ## Demo Content